SujitReddyAnireddy/Covid-19-EDA/README.md

-# Covid-19-EDA
+# COVID-19
-This is a detailed analysis of Covid and how it affected the world.
+Analysis of COVID-19 cases all over world